qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 The `WebAssembly.Memory` that contains `SharedArrayBuffer`.
 The `WebAssembly.Module` can also be shared.

-However, the Wasm globals are not shared.
+The **Wasm globals are thread-local** (not actually global).
 Mutate a mutable Wasm global in one thread don't affect other threads.
-To workaround this, mutable globals are not compiled to Wasm global.
 Mutable globals variables are placed in linear memory.
-That feature makes Wasm globals useful for thread-local storage.

-The Wasm tables are by not shared.
-Dynamically loading new code requires
+Another important limitation: **The Wasm tables cannot be shared**.
+Wasm tables can hold function references, JS values and other things.
+Function pointers in C/C++ are replaced by indexes into a function reference in table.

+That creates trouble when **loading new Wasm code during running** (dynamic linking).
+To make existing code call new function, you need indirect call via function reference in table.
+However, tables cannot be shared across Wasm instances in different web workers.

+The current workaround is to notify the web workers to make them proactively load the new code and put new function references to table.
+One simple way is to send a message to web worker.
+But that doesn't work when web worker's Wasm code is still running.
+For that case, some other mechanisms (that costs performance) need to be used.

 ### Summarize how to launch multi-threaded Wasm application